-Note: To reconfigure a rack-mount SMW's LOGDISK or DBDISK when you need to replace a failed drive with new drive, see Appendix K, Rack-mount SMW: Replacing a Failed LOGDISK or DBDISK Disk Drive on page 129.
+Note: To re-configure the LOGDISK or DBDISK on a Rack-mount SMW when you need to replace a failed drive with new drive, see Appendix K, Rack-mount SMW: Replacing a Failed LOGDISK or DBDISK Disk Drive on page 125.

-Important: For Cray XE6m, Cray XK6m, or Cray XK7m systems: The MCLASS and NumChassis variables must be set.

-Note: These configuration settings do not apply to Cray XE6m-200, Cray XK6m-200, or Cray XK7m-200 systems.
+For Cray XE6m, Cray XK6m, or Cray XK7m systems: You must set the MCLASS and NumChassis variables.
+These configuration settings do not apply to Cray XE6m-200, Cray XK6m-200, or Cray XK7m-200 systems.